 PREPPING CANSEMA® SALVE: Few escharotic salves, if any (and Cansema® is no exception), use emulsifying agents, so to get the best results from Cansema®, you should spend a few seconds stirring the contents before applying.
 For the smaller (22 g.) container, this can be done with a toothpick; for the "clinical sized" jar, we find the best implement to be an ice cream stick.
-With less than a moment of rigorous stirring, you will notice that the appearance and consistency of the product will change from a black fluffy appearance on the surface to a very dark-greenish cream.
+With less than a moment of rigorous stirring, you may notice that the appearance of the product can change slightly to a lighter color.
 You will find the latter's consistency yields the best results.

 Note on Altering Consistency: Not everyone wants the same consistency in a salve.
 Some users have noted that their Cansema® is thicker than want it.
 (Thickening can also occur if Cansema is left out and allowed to dry up.)
 The solution to thinning the product is simple.
 Since Cansema® is water-soluble, just add a few drops of water to the desired consistency, while -- again -- stirring vigorously.
 Doing this will not appreciably affect the strength or efficacy of the product.

 Cansema® comes in both small 22 gram (roughly 0.8 oz.)

 and "clinical-sized" 102 gram (roughly 3.6 oz.) jars.

 The product has the consistency of a thick, moist paste.

 It can easily be self-applied with the fingers and should be spread

 over the lesion or cancerous tissue in a thin covering, almost